U21 Global Citizenship

 Successful completion of the programme and all activities will earn you the Global Citizenship micro-credential which you can display on your LinkedIn profile, demonstrating that you have developed the skills to tackle complex global issues and stand up as a leader.

-The opportunity was open to any registered student at the University (UG or PG).
-Details on how to register was on the U21 Global Citizenship page and registrations closed on Monday, 15 March 2021.
+The opportunity is open to any registered student at the University (UG or PG).

-(please add u21@universitas21.com to your email contacts and check you spam email if you have not received information of your group).
+Each week requires a minimum of 3 hours of online learning that you can complete in your own time (please add u21@universitas21.com to your email contacts and check your spam email if you have not received information about your group).